AlexBugsHunter/QA-Portfolio/Projects/HiringRoom/US 01| TS 01 Successfully submitting an application|/|US 01 | TS 01 | TC 02 - Validate error messages when input invalid data.md

 # |US 01|TS 01 |TC 02 - Validate error messages when input invalid data| #

-Scenario: User want to apply for a job in HiringRoom
+Scenario: User wants to apply for a job in HiringRoom

 GIVEN: The user is in the application form